PasseckerLab/Neurokraken-book/_sources/examples.md

 ## UI examples

-UI examples are shown in 3 stages.
+UI examples are shown as 4 stages.

 1. A simple standalone task where a rectangle alternatingly has to be steered over a line displayed on the left or right side of the screen.
 This task will be run in agent mode with random steerings to auto-create visualizable data.
-2. The UI code is insertable just before `nk.run()`.
-UIs are exemplified with a button, a slider, and a text input to interact with the task and the log as well as bindings to quit the task upon closing the UI.
+2. An empty UI window is insertable just before `nk.run()`
+3. The UI is filled in, exemplified with a button, a slider, and a text input to interact with the task and the log as well as bindings to quit the task upon closing the UI.
-3. Live plotting as additional insertable code in supportive UIs displaying the continuous recent steering and discrete left/right events.
+4. Live plotting as additional insertable code in supportive UIs displaying the continuous recent steering and discrete left/right events.

 ### UI interactions